mkweick/mustship/README.md

+#Mustship Rails App

-Mustship Rails App for displaying orders that need to ship UPS/FedEx that were entered before 2pm on current day.
+For displaying orders that need to ship UPS/FedEx that were entered before 2pm on current day.

+Author: Matt Weick
+Company: DiVal Safety
+716-874-9060